 While fluffing my rat’s nest to look like Marilyn Monroe on a homeless hair day, he’d inevitably ask, “Ya seen ya Mawmie yet this trip?
 You could land a helicopta on that ass!”

-Honey’s trials and tribulations started at birth when he was born with a hemangioma (an abnormal buildup of blood vessels), that first looked like a small pink birthmark on his cheek.
+Honey’s tribulations started at birth when he was born with a hemangioma (an abnormal buildup of blood vessels), that first looked like a small pink birthmark on his cheek.
 In the Sicilian village where Honey’s mother, Mawmaw was born (not to be confused with “Mawmie” mentioned above), this slight stain was considered by some a “mark of the devil”.

 Mawmaw believed God was punishing her, and was therefore deeply ashamed of Honey.
 When Honey was a child, Mawmaw brought him to the family doctor and said, “Fix him.” – Great way to start a life!